rayhuang0606/Robot-Operating-System-Final-Project/README.md

 #Estimate Initial Pose

 #Click the 2D Pose Estimate button in the RViz menu

 #Click on the map where the actual robot is located and drag the large green arrow toward the direction where the robot is facing.

 #Set Navigation Goal

-#Click the 2D Nav Goal button in the RViz menu.
+#Click the 2D Nav Goal button in the RViz menu

 #Click on the map to set the destination of the robot and drag the arrow toward the direction where the robot will be facing.